samsquire/additive-guis/README.md

 GUIs are buildable through declarative tuples where each statement changes the layout of an application.
 This is an idea inspired by RDF N3 tuples and [Bloom lang](http://bloom-lang.net/).
 I call these additive GUIs because the code that generates the UI is a monotonically increasing set of statements that can arrive in any order and still produce a sensible, valid output GUI.
 The UI is changed by adding more rules, it is additive.
 This repository has an example offline implementation that renders a bootstrap grid discussed below.
 An online implementation would update in real time after a rule has changed.
 I want to build live additive editors that react when rules are changed.

 Why is it important that the tuples are monotonically increasing?
 This is due to a property of CRDT sets whereby they can be changed indepependly on different machines and merged safely without conflict.
 I plan to use Automerge to turn the additive GUI data structure into a CRDT that people can modify in parallel and still produce valid GUIs.
+This will let developers merge GUIs at run time.

 ## Quickstart - predicates